 Yes, Marshall-Smith syndrome is linked to a change in the NFIX gene.
 In some cases, there is an overlap in symptoms and an individual could be diagnosed with both Malan and Marshall-Smith.
 To learn more about Marshall-Smith syndrome, visit the Marshall-Smith Research Foundation's website.

 My child was just diagnosed with Malan syndrome, what should I do next?

 The Malan Syndrome Foundation is here to provide support and helpful resources.
 If your child has a genetically confirmed change in the NFIX gene, please consider joining our patient registry.
-The registry is extremely important for research and helping us gain a better understanding of Malan syndrome.
-We also encourage you to join the closed Facebook support group for Malan syndrome.
+The registry includes a disease-specific questionnaire.
+The data collected from the patient registry will advance research and help us gain a better understanding of Malan syndrome.
+We also encourage you to fill out the Family Connect form to register your family with our organization.

 Our organization has a secure parent support group for parents (or primary caregivers) of an individual with Malan syndrome.
 If you would like to be added to this secure WhatsApp group, please email us at firstname.lastname@example.org.